 CTM Design Services Ltd. (CTM Design) wanted to determine the environmental noise impact of the proposed Shell Canada Car Wash at 5826 Rochdale Blvd in the City of Regina.
 CTM Design retained the services of FDI Acoustics to complete a Noise Impact Assessment for the proposed development to determine compliance with the Permissible Sound Levels (PSLs) of the City of Regina Bylaw 6980, "The Noise Abatement Bylaw" Section 7.1, Land Use Noises.
-The assessment also provides the foundation to develop noise control measures for the equipment assessed should the predicted sound levels exceed the PSLs of the City of Regina Bylaw 6980 (Bylaw).
+The assessment also provides the foundation to develop noise control measures for the equipment and operations assessed should the predicted sound levels exceed the PSLs of the City of Regina Bylaw 6980 (Bylaw).

-Octave band sound pressure levels related to the significant noise sources associated with the proposed car wash equipment operations were assigned from a combination of manufacturer's data and FDI Acoustics' sound pressure level measurement library or calculated following schemes as presented in texts.
-Following accepted acoustic evaluation practices, the sound pressure level data was used to calculate octave band sound power level values for the significant noise sources associated with the proposed equipment.
+Octave band sound pressure levels related to the significant noise sources associated with the proposed car wash equipment operations were assigned from a combination of manufacturer's data, FDI Acoustics' sound pressure level measurement library, or values were calculated following schemes as presented in texts.
+Following accepted acoustic evaluation practices, the sound pressure level data was used to calculate octave band sound power level values for the significant noise sources associated with the proposed car wash operations.
 The sound power levels were entered in the Softnoise GmbH PredictorTM Type 7810 noise propagation modelling software.
-The environmental noise propagation computer model calculated the sound level contribution of the car wash operations at three property line locations and at multiple elevations of the façades of two residential buildings near the site.
+The environmental noise propagation computer model calculated the sound level contribution of the car wash operations at three property line locations following the requirements of the City of Regina Bylaw 6980.
+The City of Regina Bylaw 6980 Part III, Section 7.1 (a) describes the measurement location at 1.2 metres above the ground level surface at the lot line of the site where the noise originates.
+FDI Acoustics also used the environmental noise propagation computer model to calculate the sound level contribution of the proposed car wash operations at multiple elevations of the façades of two residential buildings near the site.
+FDI Acoustics advises the reader the façade receiver points are presented for information purposes and not within the requirements of the Bylaw.